 World Heritage Sites in South America

 The Archipiélago de Colón (Galápagos Islands) are volcanic islands in the Pacific Ocean, roughly 600 miles west of continental Ecuador.
-The archipelago is known for its large number of endemic species and were studied by Charles Darwin during the second voyage of HMS Beagle.
+The archipelago is known for its many endemic species and was studied by Charles Darwin during the second voyage of HMS Beagle.

 Colonia del Sacramento is located at the tip of a short peninsula with a strategic position on the north shore of Uruguay's Río de la Plata.
 The Historic Quarter is a fusion of Portuguese, Spanish and post-colonial styles.
-The buildings date from the 17th, 18th and 19th centuries.
+The buildings date from the 17th, 18th, and 19th centuries.